kr-nikhilm/Learning/README.md

 # Learning

-#Both Branch have same code files
+#Both Branch have same code files "\n"
 #Both are used for diffent purpose